kyoh86/denops-router/README.md

     - It will be called when the buffer handled the router is opened.
 - `router:internal:save`
     - It will be called when the buffer handled the router is saved.

-See for detail, see the document of the "Router" class.

 # License